lucasgcb/skeleton/README.md

 .limpe [argument] // wipes a number of messages in the argument + the request itself.
-.gi [tag] // searches google images and pastes random result .g1 [tag] // searches google images and pastes the first result petshop ? //Communicates with Cleverbot.
+.gi [tag] // searches google images and pastes random result .g1 [tag] // searches google images and pastes the first result [nickname] ? //Communicates with Cleverbot when you say its nickname or is mentioned.
 The memory is wiped in around 10 seconds of inactivity.
 ```

 3- Is now a creep and echoes every message into console along with alerting when it's going to play a song.
-Also can read Direct Messages (PMs) and the `petshop ?` command can be utilized in a direct message channel
+Also can read Direct Messages (PMs) and the `[nickname] ?` command can be utilized in a direct message channel

 ##Audio streaming requires ffmpeg (https://ffmpeg.org/) in the target folder or in cmd PATH.